ls1intum/Artemis/docs/user/exams/live_statistics.rst

 4.1 Exercises
 ^^^^^^^^^^^^^

 The header of the box contains the title of the respective subsection.
 In addition, there is a short description of the exercise details that instructors can see.
 To get more details, instructors can click on the right arrow and navigate to the exercises section, which provides detailed statistics about the current progress of each exercise.
-The box contains multiple charts shown in figure :numref:`exam_live_statistics_section_overview_exercise_annotated`.
+The box contains multiple charts:

 .. _exam_live_statistics_section_overview_exercise_annotated:
 .. figure:: instructor/exam_live_statistics_section_overview_exercise_annotated.png